An Evening With Madeleine Albright

 Oct 26, 2017

-Prior to the event, The Store at LBJ will host Secretary Albright for a book signing of Madam Secretary and Read My Pins: Stories from a Diplomat's Jewel Box.
-The store will also host Schieffer for a signing of his new book, Overload: Finding the Truth in Today's Deluge of News.
-Book sales and signing will be held in the upper auditorium lobby from 4:30-5:30 p.m.
-Books purchased elsewhere will not be permitted at the signing.
-Proceeds benefit the LBJ Presidential Library.
+Prior to the event, The Store at LBJ hosted Secretary Albright for a book signing of Madam Secretary and Read My Pins: Stories from a Diplomat's Jewel Box.
+The store also hosted Schieffer for a signing of his new book, Overload: Finding the Truth in Today's Deluge of News.

-Secretary Albright's appearance will mark the opening of the special exhibition, Read My Pins: The Madeleine Albright Collection, on view at the LBJ Library from Oct.
+Secretary Albright's appearance marked the opening of the special exhibition, Read My Pins: The Madeleine Albright Collection, on view at the LBJ Library from Oct.
 28, 2017 through Jan.
 21, 2018.
-Following the program, Friends members will have an opportunity to preview the Read My Pins exhibition before it officially opens to the public and enjoy a reception (third and fourth floors).

 About the Exhibition